Fix & Identify Largest Contentful Paint (LCP) issues

 Improve render delay caused by StyleSheets.

 When your LCP element is a text element (uncached) external stylesheet will always cause a render delay.
-When your LCP element is an image it will only cause a render delay if the Style-sheet downloading and parsing takes longer then the image to load.
+When your LCP element is an image it will only cause a render delay if the Style-sheet downloading and parsing takes longer than the image to load.

 1. Use critical CSS.
 Critical CSS is a collection of the styles that is needed to render the visible viewport.
-These styles are placed inline, i the head of the page.
+These styles are placed inline, in the head of the page.
 The original styles are downloaded in parallel but are not render blocking.
 When done correctly Critical CSS will eliminate most of the render delay caused by CSS.

 2. Split up large CSS files.
 In some cases, it can be faster to split up large stylesheets into 2 or 3 separate stylesheets that are downloaded in parallel.